 Don’t Pay An Agent: The Process Is Super Simple

 Moreover, you are not required to deposit your passport with your application, which makes the process even more easier.
 Unlike with other visas, where you’re required to collect your passport after the visa stamp or receive it at home if you’d paid for a courier service, for Australia, you don’t need to worry about anything.
 Just submit the application at your nearest VFS centre with a few photocopies of your passport and wait for an email to be received, with your visa grant ID.
-The only disappointment, however, may be the amount of time the Australian embassy takes to say their decision, so plan much in advance.
+The only disappointment, however, may be the amount of time the Australian embassy takes to say their decision, so plan Enough in advance.

-Plan Much In Advance
+Plan Enough In Advance

 I heard so many people mentioning that their Australian visa application took ages to come back with an answer, as so was the case with me.
 I received the email from the embassy, granting me a 1-year tourist visa, after 34 days of submission — almost 2 weeks more than how long my Schengen Visa took, and a month, for Malaysian.
 So make sure you apply it as soon as you can, with at least 1.5 months of a buffer period.